shin-ra/recommendedROclients/README.md

 # stable clients
-Those are clients that are very stable and that I recommend for use.
+Those are clients that are very stable and recommended.